Sandiganbayan: Republic Act Nos. 3019 and 1379

 The Anti-Graft and Corrupt Practices Act is a law that stipulates that the Philippine Government shall repress certain acts of both public officers and the natural persons that may constitute graft or corruption.
 Acts that are subject under these laws include graft, divulging otherwise private information, negligence in warranted requests, undue injury by a public officer to any party – private or government – in the form of unwarranted benefits or disadvantages.

 In the case of unexplained accrual of wealth, R.A.
 No. 1379 states that a petition may be filed against any public officer who has acquired property unlawfully, be it through graft or any form of corruption.
 This petition should come from the Solicitor General of the Republic of the Philippines as per complaint by a taxpayer.

 Republic Act No. 7080

-Any public officer who amasses a certain amount of ill-gotten wealth (at least fifty-million pesos) through means of criminal acts – be it by himself or in connivance with other, shall be subject to reclusion perpetua or a life sentencing to death.
+Any public officer who amasses a certain amount of ill-gotten wealth (at least fifty-million pesos) through means of criminal acts – be it by himself or in connivance with other, shall be subject to reclusion perpetua, a form of imprisonment for life.
 Any accomplice shall be sentenced with the same.